-The LE AP received an overview of Amendment 37 at their March 7-8, 2016 meeting in Jokyll Johnd Georgia.
-The LE A
+The LE AP received an overview of Amendment 37 at their March 7-8, 2016, meeting in Jekyll Island, Georgia.
+The LE AP had no comments or recommendations.

 1 (No Action).
 There is no commercial trip limit for hogfish in the South Atlantic Region.